 - 5.4.1.
-To demonstrate compliance with sections 5.1.1 5.1.4, the permittee shall maintain records of the amount and type of fuel consumed in each engine and microturbine generator and the hours of operation of each engine and microturbine generator.
+To demonstrate compliance with sections 5.1.1 5.1.2, the hours of operation of each engine and microturbine generator.
 Said records shall be maintained on site or in a readily accessible off-site location maintained by the permittee for a period of five (5) years.
 Said records shall be readily available to the Director of the Division of Air Quality or his/her duly authorized representative for expeditious inspection and review.
 Any records submitted to the agency pursuant to a requirement of this permit or upon request by the Director shall be certified by a responsible official. - 5.4.2.
-To demonstrate compliance with section 5.1.5 the permittee shall maintain records of all catalytic reduction device maintenance.
+To demonstrate compliance with section 5.1.3 the permittee shall maintain records of all catalytic reduction device maintenance.
 Said records shall be maintained on site or in a readily accessible off-site location maintained by the permittee for a period of five (5) years.
 Said records shall be readily available to the Director of the Division of Air Quality or his/her duly authorized representative for expeditious inspection and review.
 Any records submitted to the agency pursuant to a requirement of this permit or upon request by the Director shall be certified by a responsible official.

 5.5.1.
-See Facility-Wide Reporting Requirements Section 3.5 and Reporting Requirements of Sections 10.6 and 11.4
+See Facility-Wide Reporting Requirements Section 3.5 and Reporting Requirements of Sections 10.6 and 11.4.